Introduction to our divisions

 and procedures as laid down by the International Civil

-Aerodrome traffic including aircraft taking-off and landing on the runway as well as aircraft movements on the taxiways and parking aprons are controlled by Aerodrome Control from the Control Tower next to the Air Traffic Control Complex.
-A Surface Movement Radar atop the Tower Cab provides accurate aircraft and vehicle position information to assist the controllers under low visibility conditions and night time operations.
+Aerodrome traffic including aircraft taking-off and landing on the runway as well as aircraft movements on the taxiways and parking aprons are controlled by Aerodrome Control from the Control Tower located at the Hong Kong International Airport.
+A Surface Movement Radar atop the Tower Cab provides accurate aircraft and vehicle position information to assist the Air Traffic Controllers under low visibility conditions and night time operations.

-In the event of aircraft emergencies or an aircraft is in need of search and rescue assistance, the Search & Rescue Co-ordination Centre in the Air Traffic Control Complex will be activated to co-ordinate the mission.
+In the event of aircraft emergencies or an aircraft is in need of search and rescue assistance, the Search and Rescue Co-ordination Centre at CAD Headquarters will be activated to co-ordinate the mission.

-Radar Simulators and Aerodrome Control Simulator are provided in the Air Traffic Control Complex to facilitate the practical training of all air traffic control personnel.
+CAD Headquarters is also equipped with radar simulators and aerodrome control simulator to facilitate the practical training of all air traffic control personnel.

 here for training information of Air Traffic Control Officer